Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   - registered users can search the site for their desired theory.

-  - My site will include sub pages such as: Home, Add, Pofile, login, logout, register
+  - My site will include sub pages such as: Home, browse, Add, Pofile, login, logout, register